-Step 1: All concerns and issues should first be directed to your child's teacher.

-Step 2: If the concern is not resolved at this level, please email the appropriate principal by grade level.

-Step 3: If the concern is not resolved at this level, please email the Academic Administrator.

-Step 4: If you still have questions or concerns, please contact the Head of School.
+- Step 1: All concerns and issues should first be directed to your child's teacher. - Step 2: If the concern is not resolved at this level, please email the appropriate principal by grade level. - Step 3: If the concern is not resolved at this level, please email the Academic Administrator. - Step 4: If you still have questions or concerns, please contact the Executive Director.

-Non-Compliances
+Engagement Process

 As an open-enrollment public charter school, ARVA is required to monitor student attendance and progress, in accordance with all applicable statutes and State Board of Education rules and regulations.
 Arkansas Virtual Academy student attendance is recorded by the time logged within the Online School.
 Arkansas Virtual Academy teachers and administration will monitor student attendance and progress, which will be a determining factor in student advancement to the next curricular level and continued enrollment in ARVA.
 See the Uniform Grading Scale policy in this handbook for additional detail.
-An ARVA parent or student may be deemed non-compliant for any of the following reasons:
+An ARVA parent or student may be identified for engagement support for any of the following reasons:

-- Failure to make sufficient progress as established during student conferences (15 lessons or 18 hours behindequivalent to three days missing attendance) - Repeated failure to complete progress and/or attendance each day during the school year - Failure to respond to staff/teacher/administrator phone calls, emails - Failure to accept any ARVA certified mail - Failure to participate in scheduled parent, student, & teacher conferences - Failure to attend required Class Connect sessions - Failure to submit required work by deadlines - Failure to participate in state-mandated assessments - Failure to participate in school required assessments - Falsifying progress or student work in the Online School - Providing student(s) access to adult's Online School username/password - Failure to participate in required intervention programs or sessions - Failure to follow other school policies - Failure to follow Individualized Learning Plan (ILP) requirements - Failure to comply with agreed provisions set forth within a qualifying student's Individualized Education Program (IEP) - Cyber-bullying and/or inappropriate behavior in any online capacity or at any ARVA event
+- Failure to make sufficient progress as established during student conferences (10 or more lessons overdue) - 3 days of no log in - Failure to communicate with or respond to staff/teacher/administrator phone calls, emails - Failure to accept any ARVA certified mail - Failure to participate in scheduled parent, student, & teacher conferences - Failure to attend required Class Connect sessions - Failing 3 or more courses due to no log in or overdue assignments (MS/HS) - Failure to submit required work by deadlines - Failure to participate in state-mandated assessments - Failure to participate in school required assessments - Falsifying progress or student work in the Online School - Providing student(s) access to adult's Online School username/password - Failure to participate in required intervention programs or sessions - Failure to follow other school policies - Failure to follow Individualized Learning Plan (ILP) requirements - Failure to comply with agreed provisions set forth within a qualifying student's Individualized Education Program (IEP)

+Cyber-bullying and/or inappropriate behavior in any online capacity or at any ARVA event Engagement procedures: